chrisandoryan/NetObs/README.md

-# Noveao Client
+# Noveao
-> Listen and sniff NetWare Core Protocol messages
+> Listen and capture NetWare Core Protocol messages

 A utility for SLC assistants to listen for inbound NCP/Novell/nwsndmsg.exe messages on their computer.
 This program is developed as a companion client application for Peetrik LINE Bot (@ylg6617f).
 The Bot should help and notify SLC assistants by sending a message to their LINE account when a NCP/Novell/nwsndmsg.exe message arrives.